Great Things to Do Near La Tranquillità

 Assisi, home town of St Francis

-A beautiful pink-hued town which is famous for being the birthplace of St. Francis, the patron saint of Italy, of animals and of peace.
-The first thing you will see as you approach the town is the huge and imposing Basilica of San Francesco.
+A beautiful pink-hued town which is famous for being the birthplace of St Francis, the patron saint of Italy, of animals and of peace.
+The first thing you will see as you approach the town is the huge and imposing Basilica di San Francesco.
 You will also come across yet more stunning churches and palazzi in the town.
-Assisi is worth visiting either early in the day or late afternoon.
+It is worth visiting either early in the day or late afternoon to avoid the crowds.

 Visit the villages and towns surrounding Lake Trasimeno